davidly/ntvdm/README.md

             -h     workaround for Packed File Corrupt error: load apps High, above 64k -i     trace instructions as they are executed to ntvdm.log (this is verbose!)
             -p     show performance information
+            -r:X   X is a folder that is mapped to C:\
             -s:X   speed in Hz.
 Default is to run as fast as possible. for 4.77Mhz, use -s:4770000
                    to roughly match a 4.77Mhz 8088, use -s:4500000